Below is a listing of all of Andrew’s published work, whether it is part of an anthology, a collection, or a novel of his own.

 With his mother upstairs on life support and his personal life hanging on by a thread, a New York City elite finds himself trapped in his building’s high-tech elevator where his ego is shattered as he is forced to witness a series of events that upend his perception of reality.

 With Jodi Wilks-Butters and Avery Butters

-Bent But Not Broken is a heartfelt journey of our daughter, and family, as we navigate the healthcare system from diagnosis to surgery, and beyond.
-Follow us as we use our own words in blog posts and through an emotional and gripping narrative that puts you by our side through it all.
-The ups and downs and challenges and successes of the experience changed our lives and taught us that compassion and love build strong communities, even stronger families, and that true strength comes from the most unlikely sources.
+Bent But Not Broken is a heartfelt journey of Andrew’s daughter, and family, as they navigate the healthcare system from diagnosis to surgery, and beyond.
+Follow them as they use their own words in blog posts and through an emotional and gripping narrative that puts you by our side through it all.
+The ups and downs and challenges and successes of the experience changed their lives and taught them that compassion and love build strong communities, even stronger families, and that true strength comes from the most unlikely sources.

 Stigma Fighters: Volume 3

 Andrew provided a trilogy of essays on the mental health challenges he has faced and continues to face on a daily basis: anxiety, post-concussion syndrome, and chronic insomnia.

 Edited by Susan Ethridge, Steven Luna, Jennifer Gracen, and K.D.
 McCrite

 Andrew provided a humorous account in the form of a short story of the untimely death of a family member and the events that followed.

 The Darwin Awards III: Survival of the Fittest